CBS Chicago senior columnist & co-host of “Bernstein and Goff.”

-Dan Bernstein has been the co-host of “Boers and Bernstein” since 1999.
+Dan Bernstein has been the afternoon co-host on Chicago’s 670 The Score since 1999.
 He joined the station as a reporter/anchor in 1995.

 Named “Best Sports Talker” by Chicago Magazine, he is the city’s only three-category winner of the Achievement in Radio Award (Best Reporter, Best Play-by-Play and Best Talk Show).